pirateIV/todos.../README.md

 ## License

-This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ben64103/Todo-List-React/blob/master/LICENSE) file for details.

 ## Contact